antleaf/nims_ro-crate_ruby_tool/README.md

-# nims-ro-crate-ruby-utility
+# NIMS RO-Crate Ruby Utility

-NIMS RO-Crate Ruby Utility
+Just code to help experiment with RO-Crate for the NIMS MDR/MDR-X projects.